nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 One of my favourite parts of the book is a 40-page section called "The Graphic Problem", which enumerates by example 100 different visualizations of the same compact dataset, to outline what we would now call the design space of visualizations, and to forcefully make the point that the choice of which visualization to use for a given dataset is far from obvious, and that the visualization used must match the questions it should be used to answer.
 The dataset, which is printed in a small table at the beginning of the section, is quite simple on its face: the number of people working in agriculture, industry and services for each of 90 administrative divisions in France in 1954 (there are four other, derived columns: the sum of the first three, and each of the first three divided by the sum).

 I don't think I can reasonably reproduce the entire section at high resolution here, but I'm including an overview of 32 of those pages, which should give a sense of the breadth of visual forms covered.
 There are bar charts (faceted, stacked, reordered, variable-width), histograms, concentration curves, scatterplots and scatterplot matrices, a parallel-coordinates plot, some ternary plots, and that's before we even get to maps.
-There are cartograms and graduated-symbol maps and contour maps and dot maps and choropleths and maps with pies and bars on them, and some stippled and striped maps that I don't believe have common names, as I've only ever seen them in this book!
+There are cartograms and graduated-symbol maps and contour maps and dot maps and choropleths and maps with pies and bars on them, and some stippled and striped maps that I don't believe have common names, as I've only ever seen them in this book.

 <a target="_blank" href="images/spread.png"><img src="images/spread.png"></a>